Technical climbing info

 We followed the traces of our boot pack from 2 days prior, almost completely erased by the constant spindrift.
 The snow was a ton more stable and far less of a pain in the ass to break trail through.
 (That wouldn’t last.)
-We pretty quickly realized that we didn’t do much research about the route, the lower section of which proved to be far longer than expected.
+We pretty quickly realized that we didn’t do much research about the route, and the lower section proved to be far longer than expected.
 The windscowered slope took our front points and tools nicely, so with speed and safety in mind, we simulclimbed the terrain while getting blasted with wind and spindrift.

-Sticking to the right of the long ramp attempting to shield ourselves from the obviously rhyme cannons above us turned out to be a major butt-saver.
+Sticking to the right of the long ramp attempting to shield ourselves from the obvious rhyme cannons above us turned out to be a major butt-saver.
 A few huge blocks of ice shot down beside us as the sun warmed things up.
 Oh Mount Hood, how I’ve missed your precarious ways.